TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _module:
     -   *Module*

-        A module is an extendable component in TYPO3 that provides various functionalities and tools.
+        A module is a component that expands the TYPO3 backend by providing various functionalities and tools.
 Modules usually come in the form of "Backend Modules", and are part of the left-hand side navigation.